Rheumatoid Arthritis: Treatments

 Conventional therapy for rheumatoid arthritis is based on medication.
 But there are gentler remedies that may also help to provide relief when used alongside conventional treatments:

 As they are a good source of omega-3 essential fatty acids, fish oils are thought to help fight inflammation in the joints by affecting the body’s production of pro-inflammatory substances called prostaglandins.
 Omega-3s may also have a protective effect on joints.
-According to one study, women who ate the equivalent of one serving of oily fish a week had a 52 percent lower risk of developing rheumatoid arthritis compared to those who ate less (ii).
+According to one study, women who ate the equivalent of one serving of oily fish a week had a 52 percent lower risk of developing rheumatoid arthritis compared to those who ate less (xiii).
+Another study, where participants with rheumatoid arthritis were taking DMARDs, suggests daily supplementation with omega-3 has significant clinical benefits, and that it may also reduce the need for painkillers (xiv).

-There is also evidence to suggest that rosehip may be effective in relieving some of the symptoms associated with rheumatoid arthritis (iii).
-According to experts at Arthritis Research UK, this herb may work because it contains the antioxidant vitamin C as well as polyphenols and anthocyanins, plant compounds that are thought to help relieve joint inflammation and protect joints against damage.
+There is also evidence to suggest that rosehip may be effective in relieving some of the symptoms associated with rheumatoid arthritis (xv).
+Versus Arthritis experts also point out that there is evidence to suggest rosehip may be effective in relieving some rheumatoid arthritis symptoms (xvi).
+This herb may work because it contains the antioxidant vitamin C as well as polyphenols and anthocyanins, plant compounds that are thought to help relieve joint inflammation and protect joints against damage.

 Pine bark extract